jazzathoth/portfolio_site_attempt_2/README.md

 </h1>

-** Note, this isn't working yet, this is just the readme.md from Gatsby** Look under src for my work so far.
-I will figure out how to get this working with github soon.

 Kick off your project with this default boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.